taenyfan/Computational-Physics-Modelling-Motion-of-Damped-Harmonic-Oscillator/README.md

 The time variation of the damped oscillator is represented by graphs of displacement, energy and velocity.
 This program also compares the accuracy of each numerical method by comparing them to the analytical solution.

-For extensions, part II of the project calculates the solutions of damped harmonice motion with an instantaneous force applied at different phases of the motion.
+For extension, part II of the project calculates the solutions of damped harmonice motion with an instantaneous force applied at different phases of the motion.
 Part III of the project calculates the solutions of damped harmonice motion with a sinusoidal force applied.
 Both part II and III are done using the Verlet Method.

+Note: All results can be found in the pdf file.